EIGRP uses different K values to determine the best path to each destination:

 Router(config-if)#bandwidth 500

-Bandwidth is a static value which can be changed by using the bandwidth command.
+Bandwidth is a static value that can be changed by using the bandwidth command.
 Keep in mind this doesn’t change the actual bandwidth of the interface!
 This command is ONLY used to influence routing protocols like EIGRP.
-It’s not like you can slow down electric signals through a wire…if you want to limit the traffic on an interface you’ll need QoS (Quality of Service) which is a story for another day!
+It’s not like you can slow down electric signals through a wire…if you want to limit the traffic on an interface, you’ll need QoS (Quality of Service), which is a story for another day!

 Router#show interfaces fastEthernet 0/0